safetyAI/ChatSafetyAI/README.md

 - search engine for chats
 - input multiple files at once

+### 05-08-25
+- Using GPT-4.1
+- Increased context size, number of turns, and file size before truncation
+- Improved suggestion instructions
+- Only using two API keys

 ### 04-04-25
 - logs to debug scaling and load balancing on Azure